leangjia/blender_docs/trunk/blender_docs/manual/physics/particles/emitter/rotation.rst

       Particles rotation settings.

 These parameters specify how the individual particles are rotated during their travel.
-To visualize the rotation of a particle you should choose visualization type *Axis* in the Visualization panel and increase the *Display Size*.
+To visualize the rotation of a particle, display particles as *Axis* in the :doc:`/physics/particles/emitter/display` panel.

 Orientation Axis
    Sets the initial rotation of the particle by aligning the X axis in the direction of: